2d BF Theory Coupled to 1d Quantum Mechanics: The Phase Space and Its Quantization: Introduction

+\item Finally, we explain the identification between the quantized ring of functions in phase space $\mbb{C}_\hbar[\mcal{M}(N,K)]$ and the Coulomb branch algebra of certain $3d$ $\mscr{N}=4$ quiver gauge theories.
+This leads to a conceptual proof of Corollary \ref{cor:M(N,K) as Coulomb branch}, see Remark \ref{rmk:another proof}. \end{enumerate}

-The paper has been organized as follows.
-In Section \ref{sec:the physical setup}, we give a very brief review of the twisted holography setup of \cite{IshtiaqueMoosavianZhou201809}.
-Section \ref{sec:geometry of the phase space} deals with the geometry of the phase space of the $2d$ BF theory coupled to the $1d$ quantum mechanics.
-Section \ref{sec:relation between LGLK and YglK} deals with finding the ideals for finite-$N$ algebras.
-Section \ref{sec:the hilbert series of C[M(N,K)]} deals with the Hilbert series of the algebra of functions on the phase space.
-The Hall-Littlewood polynomial has been reviewd in Appendix \ref{sec: Hall-Littlewood Polynomials}.
-Geometrization of the Jing operators, which are used in giving a vertex-algebra definition of the Hall-Littlewood polynomials is explained in Appendix \ref{appsec:affine grassamannians and geometrization of Jing operators}.
+Some details are relegated to the appendices.
+The Hall--Littlewood polynomial has been reviewed in Appendix \ref{sec: Hall-Littlewood Polynomials}.
+Geometrization of the Jing operators, which are used in giving a vertex-algebra definition of the Hall--Littlewood polynomials, is explained in Appendix \ref{appsec:affine grassamannians and geometrization of Jing operators}.